Brilliant People – A Short Story – Fantasy / Thriller

 ‘I’ll never join you.
 I don’t embrace my dragon-self, not these days.
 I identify as Douglas, the well-dressed man.’

 ‘How ridiculous.
-That is an insult to our species!’ said Mendes the dragon.
+That is an insult to our species!’ said Mendes.

 ‘It’s my decision.
 Stop making me try to eat things I don’t want to eat!
 I never wanted to eat Denise.
 Nor any girl for that matter.
 I didn’t even want to eat the cats!
 Can’t you understand?’